iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 designed for teams that are starting out: you can invite one other team member and import as many repositories as you want.

-For more advanced collaboration, you can sign up for the Team or Enterprise plans.
+For more advanced collaboration, you can switch to the Team or Enterprise plans.
 These are paid plans, and in this page you will learn how to manage billing and payment for them.

 - [Difference between Free, Team, and Enterprise plans](#difference-between-free-team-and-enterprise-plans)
 - [How to sign up for the Team or Enterprise plan](#how-to-sign-up-for-the-team-or-enterprise-plan)